Fundamental energy cost for quantum measurement: Energy cost of quantum measurement

+Although Eq.~\eqref{eq:measeqapp} may have been implicitly obtained by extending the results in the literature~\cite{sagawaueda08,sagawaueda09}, our derivation is based on less assumptions and generalises the existing work (see Appendix~\ref{label-appendix8} as well).
+Hence, we explicitly derive Eq.~\eqref{eq:measeqapp} below.

-\begin{proof} Note that the post-measurement states $\rho'_{M,k}$ (and hence, also the states $\rho'_{SM,k}$) are mutually orthogonal due to the projection operators $\{Q_k\}$.
-Denoting the Shannon entropy of the probability distribution $p_k$ by $H(\{p_k\})=-\sum_k p_k \ln p_k$ , we then find that the total entropy increase is
+We first note that the post-measurement states $\rho'_{M,k}$ (and hence, also the states $\rho'_{SM,k}$) are mutually orthogonal due to the projection operators $\{Q_k\}$.
+Denoting the Shannon entropy of the probability distribution $p_k$ by $H(\{p_k\})=-\sum_k p_k \ln p_k$ , the total entropy increase is given by \begin{widetext}